About Heliograf

 Ocean-Bound Plastic

-We use certified recycled ocean-bound plastic, preventing ocean pollution and funding better waste management where it matters most.
+Our products use certified recycled ocean-bound plastic, a material that prevents ocean pollution and funds better waste management where it has the most impact.

 Cleanups